avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

 can be based on pressure, flow depth, ... (this needs to be specified in the configuration file).
 Returns a ``resAnalysis`` dictionary with the analysis results (see :py:func:`ana3AIMEC.ana3AIMEC.postProcessAIMEC` for more details).

-.. :runout: (x,y) coordinates of the run-out as well as the run-out length based on P_cross_max and the pressure Threshold
+.. :runout: (x,y) coordinates of the runout as well as the runout length based on P_cross_max and the pressure Threshold
-.. :runoutMean: (x,y) coordinates of the run-out as well as the run-out length based on P_cross_mean and the pressure Threshold
+.. :runoutMean: (x,y) coordinates of the runout as well as the runout length based on P_cross_mean and the pressure Threshold
 .. :AMPP: average maximum peak pressure
 .. :MMPP: maximum maximum peak pressure
 .. :AMD: average maximum flow depth
 .. :MMD: maximum maximum flow depth
 .. :elevRel: z coordinate of the release area (first point with max Peak pressure over pressure Threshold)
-.. :deltaH: DeltaZ between the release point and run-out point
+.. :deltaH: DeltaZ between the release point and runout point
 .. :relMass: release Mass
 .. :entMass: entrained Mass
 .. :growthIndex: growth Index